taminater/LEAPs/content/leaps/leap-26.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 The earliest possible timeline for an audited set of tokenomics contracts from a reputable auditor is late-September.
 This LEAP proposes a set of interim tokenomics to accommodate the Avalon release until said time.
+LEAP 26.1 includes amendments based on the staked LYRA implementation.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 Deprecate the LYRA security module on L1 and launch a LYRA staking module on Optimism.
 Implement off-chain staking, trading and LP rewards until the xLYRA contracts are fully audited and LEAP-20 is approved.